-- 1. Demonstrate a critical and systematic understanding of a wide range of current issues in childhood studies - 2.
-Have evaluated and analysed the latest thinking in the field of early childhood - 3.
-Access recent research through the Internet and through recent articles and journal material - 4.
-Evaluate and apply multiple perspectives to childhood issues - 5.
-Analyse and draw reasoned conclusions from structured and unstructured problems, and construct appropriate responses - 6.
-Reflect upon the range of philosophical, psychological and sociological issues and how they underpin childhood - 7.
-Demonstrate the ability to explore new areas of professional interest and manage their own learning
+As sessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
+Demonstrate a critical and systematic understanding of a wide range of current Knowledge and Understanding: 1,5 issues in childhood studies Cognitive/Intellectual skills: 2.
+Have evaluated and analysed the latest thinking in the field of childhood and youth studies 7,9,11 Key/transferable skills: 3 Evaluate and apply multiple perspectives to 4 childhood issues Practical skills: 4.
+Reflect upon the range of philosophical, psychological and sociological issues and 2 how they underpin childhood

+5. Demonstrate the ability to explore new areas

+of professional interest and manage their

+own learning